lammps/lammps/doc/src/Howto_lammps_gui.rst

 .. versionadded:: 1.6

-When clicking on the "garbage can" icon, all image files used for the slide show will be deleted.
-Since their number can be large for long simulations, this allows to safely clean up clutter in the working directory.
+When clicking on the "garbage can" icon, all image files of the slide show will be deleted.
+Since their number can be large for long simulations, this option enables to safely and quickly clean up the clutter caused in the working directory by those image files without risk of deleting other files by accident when using wildcards.

 Variable Info
 -------------